cockroachdb/docs/v1.1/architecture/transaction-layer.md

 - **Write Intents** for all of a transaction’s writes, which represent a provisional, uncommitted state.
 These are essentially the same as standard [multi-version concurrency control (MVCC)](storage-layer.html#mvcc) values but also contain a pointer to the Transaction Record stored on the cluster.

-As Write Intents are created, CockroachDB checks for newer committed values––if they exist, the transaction is restarted––and existing Write Intents for the same keys––which is resolved as a [transaction conflict](#transaction-conflicts).
+As write intents are created, CockroachDB checks for newer committed values.
+If newer committed values exist, the transaction may be restarted.
+If existing write intents for the same keys exist, it is resolved as a [transaction conflict](#transaction-conflicts).

 If transactions fail for other reasons, such as failing to pass a SQL constraint, the transaction is aborted.